a. Charged Student's Rights

 A student charged with a violation of the Student Code of Conduct has the right to:

-- Clear and complete notice of the charge(s) within 15 business days (or as soon as reasonably possible) of receipt by the appropriate NYIT official of a written report or documentation of the incident (breaks, including summer, may extend this time period to 25 days).
+- Clear and complete notice of the charge(s) within 15 business days (or as soon as reasonably possible) of receipt by the appropriate New York Tech official of a written report or documentation of the incident (breaks, including summer, may extend this time period to 25 days).

-- The opportunity to attend an Information Meeting in which the student may review relevant information in his/her student conduct file concerning the allegations.
+- The opportunity to attend an Information Meeting in which the student may review relevant information in their student conduct file concerning the allegations.

 - Question witnesses as circumstances permit.
 Appropriate witnesses may be called by the college to all formal hearings.
 Those witnesses who appear may be questioned by the student in an appropriate format determined by the student conduct officer.
-If a witness is called but does not appear, his/her written or recorded statements, or representation of his/her statements as obtained by an NYIT official, may be considered by the hearing body.
-In certain cases, where a witness refuses to participate in a hearing out of concerns for personal safety, or where it may be determined that a witness's active participation in a hearing may result in undue repercussions, witnesses may be granted the opportunity by the student conduct advisor or officer to remain anonymous in the hearing process; in such cases, an NYIT investigator will represent the statement of the witness.
+If a witness is called but does not appear, their written or recorded statements, or representation of their statements as obtained by a New York Tech official, may be considered by the hearing body.
+In certain cases, where a witness refuses to participate in a hearing out of concerns for personal safety, or where it may be determined that a witness's active participation in a hearing may result in undue repercussions, witnesses may be granted the opportunity by the student conduct advisor or officer to remain anonymous in the hearing process; in such cases, a New York Tech investigator will represent the statement of the witness.

 - Accompaniment by an advisor of the student's choice.
 The advisor may not speak, serve as a witness, or represent the student before the hearing body.
 The advisor may not serve as a legal representative.
 Students must speak for themselves.
 (For exemptions, see "Auxiliary Aids and Services" later in this handbook).